dmsul/site-source/content/pages/tutorial_workflow_3python.rst

 Writing easy-to-read code is important, especialy when you're working with a team.
-Code that's easy to read improves everyone's productivity, even when the "other" person reading the code is Future You in two months, because Future You may rememeber very little everything the code you're writing today.
+Code that's easy to read improves everyone's productivity, even when the "other" person reading the code is Future You in two months, because Future You may rememeber very little of the code Present You is writing today.

 No copying and pasting